Yulia Ryzhik

 Building HW 320

-Yulia Ryzhik holds a Ph.D. in English from Harvard University.
-She specializes in Renaissance literature and is working on two book projects: a monograph entitled Donne’s Spenser: Between Allegory and Metaphor and an edited collection of essays, Spenser and Donne: Thinking Poets (Manchester University Press).
-Ryzhik's publications include "Complaint and Satire in Spenser and Donne: Limits of Poetic Justice" (English Literary Renaissance, 2017), "Books, Fans, and Mallarmé's Butterfly" (PMLA, 2011), and "Spenser and Donne Go Fishing" (Spenser Studies, 2018).
+Yulia Ryzhik holds a Ph.D. in English from Harvard University and specializes in early modern literature.
+She is the editor of Spenser and Donne: Thinking Poets (Manchester University Press, 2019) and has recently completed a monograph entitled Dark Conceits: Poetic Thinking from Spenser to Donne.
+Ryzhik's publications include “Planes, Plateaus, and The Faerie Queene: Spenser with Deleuze and Guattari” (Spenser Studies, 2023), "Complaint and Satire in Spenser and Donne: Limits of Poetic Justice" (English Literary Renaissance, 2017), "Books, Fans, and Mallarmé's Butterfly" (PMLA, 2011), and "Spenser and Donne Go Fishing" (Spenser Studies, 2018).
+Ryzhik's research and teaching interests extend to poetry of all periods, satire and humour, global reception and literary translation of early modern literature, world literature and visual arts, figurative language, allegory, and anime.
+She is a practicing letterpress printer and runs hands-on workshops for students.
 Before coming to UTSC, Ryzhik taught at the University of New Mexico and was a Behrman-Cotsen Postdoctoral Fellow at the Princeton University Society of Fellows in the Liberal Arts (2012-1015).
-Her research and teaching interests extend to poetry of all periods, satire and humor, Shakespeare (especially performance and international reception), Italian Renaissance art and literature, the classical tradition, figurative language, allegory, and, most recently, Japanese anime.
+She is currently the director of the Book History and Print Culture collaborative program.

 Education